 The personal data is added directly by the individual, and by doing so is consenting to the data being processed for the purposes described.

-Online Surveys (formerly Bristol Online Surveys) is a web platform that enables us to build and deliver more complex data-capture surveys with a suite of analytical tools built in.
+JISC Online Surveys is a web platform that enables us to build and deliver more complex data-capture surveys with a suite of analytical tools built in.
+They are the Data Processor for our surveys created through this platform.

 We show signs at our events to indicate that filming or photography is taking place, giving you the chance to avoid the cameras or indicate to those recording footage that you do not wish to be included.

-Sometimes images will be shared on social media or on our website, if you see an image that you wish us to remove please contact the Data Co-ordinator at suweb@bath.ac.uk
+Sometimes images will be shared on social media or on our website, if you see an image that you wish us to remove please contact sumarketing@bath.ac.uk with as much information as possible to help us to locate the image.

 We will seek explicit consent for certain types of photo if they are to be used in any promotional material.

-To facilitate reimbursements when they are owed, we will ask you to complete a yellow form for ouyr Finance Team, including:
+To facilitate reimbursements when they are owed, we will ask you to complete a yellow form for our Finance Team, including:

 This paperwork is kept securely and the details are added to our Exchequor system (hosted on University servers) in order to initiate a transfer of the money you have requested.